Malaysia men's national basketball team

 The team had its prime time between 1960 and 1995 when it qualified for the FIBA Asia Championship, Asia's most prestigious basketball tournament, 18 times in a row.
 In 1986 it qualified for the World Cup, its most noteworthy accomplishment to date.

 Petronas is the major sponsor for MABA.
 The women's national team has more successes internationally compared to the men's counterpart.

 Outlook

-In Malaysia, the sport is predominantly played by people with Chinese background, hence the majority of the national team players have Chinese names.
-Efforts have been made to attract other ethnicities and popularise the sport in Malaysia.